openfga/terraform-provider-openfga/docs/index.md

 ### Optional

+- `api_audience` (String) Audience for client credentials authentication.
+This can also be sourced from the `FGA_API_AUDIENCE` environment variable.
+- `api_scopes` (String) Scopes for client credentials authentication.
+This can also be sourced from the `FGA_API_SCOPES` environment variable.
 - `api_token` (String) Access token for authentication to the OpenFGA server.
 This can also be sourced from the `FGA_API_TOKEN` environment variable.
+- `api_token_issuer` (String) The issuer URL or full token endpoint URL for client credentials authentication.
+If only the issuer URL is provided, the `oauth/token` path is used to retrieve an access token.
+This can also be sourced from the `FGA_API_TOKEN_ISSUER` environment variable.
 - `api_url` (String) URL of the OpenFGA server.
 This can also be sourced from the `FGA_API_URL` environment variable.
-- `audience` (String) Audience for client credentials authentication.
-This can also be sourced from the `FGA_AUDIENCE` environment variable.
 - `client_id` (String) Client ID for client credentials authentication.
 This can also be sourced from the `FGA_CLIENT_ID` environment variable.
 - `client_secret` (String, Sensitive) Client secret for client credentials authentication.
 This can also be sourced from the `FGA_CLIENT_SECRET` environment variable.
-- `scopes` (String) Scopes for client credentials authentication.
-This can also be sourced from the `FGA_SCOPES` environment variable.
-- `token_endpoint_url` (String) The token endpoint URL for client credentials authentication.
-This can also be sourced from the `FGA_TOKEN_ENDPOINT_URL` environment variable.